Lead Product Designer

 I delivered a detailed document starting with just the dashboard’s deficiencies and why it was inadequate for supporting their work.

-I brought back proof the proposal missed the mark entirely, but they weren’t convinced.
+I brought back proof the proposal missed the mark entirely and I became the trusted intermediary between legal, IT, and leadership.

 But the internal team at ALSAC had a hard time understanding the vast divide between what the vendor was proposing and what the users actually needed.
 It was enough to make them pause, but they weren’t convinced.
 I was granted 3 weeks to show what the users really needed.